marcol/generator-alchemy/README.md

 All the JavaScript is written as AMD modules and required as needed.
 In development mode, the files are loaded asynchronously for easy debug.
 When building the distribution package, two uglified files are created: one with all the external resources modules (libraries, plugins...) and the second with all the implemented modules for your web app.

+The behavior of RequireJS is defined by the files config-dev.js and config-dist.
+Visit this [RequireJS example build](https://github.com/jrburke/r.js/blob/master/build/example.build.js) to get more information.

 ### LESS

 The LESS files are distributed according to the [SMACSS](http://smacss.com/book/) guide.